> A.L. Lloyd > Songs > Three Drunken Huntsmen

 Many a happy farmhand with a belly full of beer and a head full of bees has listened to this song with something near quiet ecstasy.
 A snatch of the song appears in a play called The Rivals (1668), which Shakespeare may have had a hand in.
 Later it moved to America where, in the 1840s, it was in the repertory of the Hutcheson Family of travelling singers.
 Nowadays it seems to be the exclusive property of children and drunks.

-Cyril Tawney sang The Three Huntsmen at a concert presented by the English Folk, Dance and Song Society at the Royal Festival Hall, London on 4 June 1965 which was released in the same year on the LP Folksound of Britain.
-He also sang it on his 1970 Argo LP Children's Songs from Devon and Cornwall.
-He commented in the latter album's sleeve notes:
+Cyril Tawney sang The Three Huntsmen at a concert presented by the English Folk, Dance and Song Society at the Royal Festival Hall, London on 4 June 1965.
+The concert’s recording was released in the same year on the LP Folksound of Britain.
+He also sang it on his 1970 Argo LP Children’s Songs From Devon and Cornwall.
+He noted on the latter album:

 Bob Davenport sang Three Men Went A-Hunting on his Topic album 1977.